 Join us for an exploration of Cuba!
 Travel to Guanahacabibes National Park, the island's westernmost point to look for green sea turtles and swim crystal blue waters.
 You'll explore Havana, visit a beautiful rural community, and learn about the country's unique music, history, and more.
 Profits from this trip will help to save at least 500 hatchlings at a turtle nesting beach per participant.

 This trip is open to American citizens through a "People to People" license given by the US Treasury Department to our partners.
 It's also open to citizens of other countries.

 2019 Price: $3,495 per person ($80 discount for paying by check)

 Includes: Bilingual guide, private transportation, accommodations, meals, activities, and a donation to turtle conservation.

-Excludes: Airfare to Havana, personal items, and tips for the guide and driver.
+Excludes: Airfare to Havana, personal items, one meal, and tips for the guide and driver.

 CONTACT US to:

 Meet your guides at the airport and head to the historic Hotel Presidente in Havana.
 That afternoon, meet for an orientation and welcome cocktail and have a welcome dinner at San Cristobal, one of Havana's great paladars (privately-owned restaurants in private homes).
 Overnight at the Hotel Presidente (1 night).